CHRIS CHANDLER – Football

 JOHN OWEN – Media

-A talented columnist, John Owen was at the Seattle Post-Intelligencer for 36 years, until 1993, and seven times was named state sportswriter of the year by the National Sportscasters and Sportswriters Association.
+A talented columnist, John Owen wrote for the Seattle Post-Intelligencer for 36 years, until 1993, and seven times was named state sportswriter of the year by the National Sportscasters and Sportswriters Association.

 Hired by legendary Seattle columnist Royal Brougham, Owen was sports editor as well as columnist for much of that span and wrote six columns a week including a popular food column “Intermediate Eater” that he continued to write after retiring.